InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 centering of focus to the state of pure awareness that underlies the cycle of waking (jagrat, ~16 hrs) - dreaming (swapna, ~2 hrs) - deep sleep (sushupti, ~6 hrs).

-He is awake while he dreams.
+"He is awake while he dreams."

 There are two rituals to accelerate progress toward this level:
 - The Silver Key Ceremony: